dts-hosting/terraform-aws-cspace/README.md

 the case for CollectionSpace Program Team instances (e.g., dev, qa, demo) where multiple profiles are deployed for testing or demonstration purposes.
-When there are multiple `profiles` specified, the `profiles` and `zone_alias` are used for routing and DNS.
+When there are multiple `profiles` specified, the `profiles` and `zone_alias` are used for both routing and hostnames.

 Example: